thivinanandh/1D_FEM_Solver_Parallel/README.md

 condition without the loss of symmetricity so that it could solved easily using Iterative Solvers like Conjugate Gradient method

+### Sparse Matrix Storage

+Support storage and retrival of the matrices in Compressed sparse row format for storage efficiency.

 ### Solver

 Direct Solver (UMFPACK - Sparse Matrix Solver Routines ) , and Iterative